 In this post I instruct a simple way to stop SharePoint (either on-premises installation or SharePoint Online) from redirecting to Delve or MySites (respectively).
 The normal behavior is, that this happens when users click any name of a user anywhere in SharePoint.
 This is often not desired, and sometimes just confusing or impractical.
 Problem If your customers are like mine, a lot of them hate Delve or MySite or both.
 Or maybe they just are’nt willing to yet adopt Delve.
 Or perhaps you’ve heard of…Continue reading Disabling Delve/MySite redirection from SharePoint Site Collections

 Luckily, SharePoint Add-ins (or App Parts, like they were called earlier) are slowly getting killed and rooted out of all the sites they once were deployed to – and I don’t think anyone’s going to miss them.
 However, as so often happens with legacy implementations, there will still be thousands of sites, where SharePoint administrators and developers will be responsible for maintaining and developing the solutions further.
 This will occasionally require updating app parts, which is a process that kind of sucks.
 Here I’ll try to simplify…Continue reading Updating files in an App Part (SharePoint Add-in)

-This post contains minor but nifty tweak to search box in SharePoint list views.
+This post contains a really small, but nifty tweak to search box in SharePoint list views.
 Applies to 2013, and Office 365 (for now).
 Pretty basic stuff, but had to figure this out for a customer so can just as well document it here :) Okay – so a customer needed to be able to filter view items in a SharePoint list by values in a keyword-field (managed metadata, with values added by editor users), and wanted to use the SharePoint’s searchbox.
 The problem was,…Continue reading Tweaking the SharePoint list view search box to filter on managed metadata fields